-In the same period the GCSB have sustained 50% representation of women in Senior Leadership roles and achieved a 6.3% decrease in their gender pay gap (from 11.4% in 2016 to 5.4% in 2021).
+In the same period, the GCSB has sustained 50% representation of women in Senior Leadership roles and achieved a 6.3% decrease in their gender pay gap (from 11.4% in 2016 to 5.4% in 2021.
 They have established a range of initiatives to increase attraction and recruitment of women in the traditionally male dominated disciplines of Science, Technology, Engineering and Mathematics (STEM).
-This includes the GCSBs scholarship and graduate programme offerings which have achieved significant success in attracting and engaging women and ethnically diverse talent in a career in National Security.
+This includes the GCSB's scholarship and graduate programme offerings which have achieved significant success in attracting and engaging women and ethnically diverse talent in a career in National Security.